 Don’t get me wrong.
 THE RULES are important.

 Once you understand the basics—things like POV, dialogue, setting, character, plot, theme, etc., you have to trust your instincts and what works for your story.

 Rules are very important guidelines.
 Writing, on the other hand, is an art form that entails experimentation, innovation, and expansion.
 Don’t be so hung up on THE RULES you lose your own sense of story.

 3. You buy into every new way to write or plot that a writing expert suggests.

-Learning craft, studying writing experts is important.
-I’m not arguing it’s not necessary to study the craft of writing.
+Learning the craft, and studying with writing experts is important.
+I’m not arguing it’s not necessary to study writing craft.